• Skip to main content

 Chances of Success

 All pardons are considered case-by-case, but most pardons are granted to those with minor convictions.
 In 2021, the Texas Board of Pardons and Paroles recommended 75 noncapital clemency requests out of 140 applications considered (54%).
 There was one application for a capital case, and it was not recommended for pardon.
 Gov. Abbott granted pardons and/or restoration of civil rights to only eight Texans.
-While the likelihood of success is low, we believe your chances of success can be improved by making your application stand out from others, and we recommend contacting us to speak with one of our specialists.
+While the likelihood of success is low, we believe your chances of success can be improved by making your application stand out from others, and we recommend contacting us to speak with one of our team members.
 While we cannot guarantee that any application will be granted a pardon or restoration of firearms rights, we can use our knowledge and experience to improve your chances of success.

 Contact Walker & Taylor, PLLC